leenathomas01/Transition-Grammar-for-Reasoning-Systems/README.md

 Recent instrumented runs of the Glimmer-Gate wrapper produced an unexpected finding: routing behavior organizes into a structured field where decision sensitivity is selectively concentrated in regions where outcome differences actually matter.

-Three signals drive this field — entropy (solution space size), divergence (semantic disagreement), and informativeness (m_var).
+Three signals shape this field — entropy (solution space size), divergence (semantic disagreement), and informativeness (m_var).
 Their interaction, not any single signal, determines where the system allocates routing precision.

 The system is most sensitive where it should be — and stable where sensitivity would be noise.